Store credit card and major network credit card side by side comparing credit building speed

 Store credit cards make the most sense in three specific scenarios.
 First, when you are a thin-file or no-file consumer who genuinely cannot qualify for a major network card.
 Second, when the card is a co-branded version that carries a Visa or Mastercard logo and therefore reports to all bureaus.
 Third, when you spend heavily at a single retailer and can pay the balance in full monthly, capturing rewards without paying interest.

-The store credit cards vs major network debate also has a practical lending angle.
+There is also a practical lending angle worth considering.
 If you plan to apply for an auto loan or mortgage within 24 months, lenders prefer seeing major network revolving accounts because they signal broader financial responsibility.
 According to the CFPB’s credit score explainer, lenders assess not just your score but the types of accounts behind it.

 Key Takeaway: Once your score exceeds roughly 640, a major network card becomes accessible and outperforms store cards for credit building.
 Store cards remain useful as a first-step tool for no-file consumers, especially co-branded versions that report to all three bureaus.